keboola/connection-docs/management/project-export/index.md

 ![Screenshot - Sample Folder Structure](/management/project-export/folder-structure.png)

 If you tick the `Export project structure only` checkbox when exporting, no actual data will be exported.
-Only configurations and `sys` tables which are configurations of legacy components will be exported.
+Only configurations and `sys` tables as configurations of legacy components will be exported.

 ## Security Considerations
-Once the files are written to your S3 bucket, you must ensure that they are kept safely and only authorized persons can access them.
-You should also deactivate the AWS Key once the export is finished.

-The *Data Takeout* tool will **overwrite** existing files in your S3 bucket (no files will be deleted though), so make sure that your S3 bucket is empty, or use an appropriate S3 path.
+1. The *Data Takeout* tool will overwrite existing files in your S3 bucket (no files will be deleted though).
+Make sure your S3 bucket is **empty**, or use an appropriate **S3 path**.

-If your configurations contain some encrypted values (such as password to database server), these value will be exported encrypted, and there is no way to decrypt them.
+2. If your configurations contain encrypted values (such as password to database server), these values will be exported encrypted. **Exported encrypted values cannot be decrypted**.

+3. Once the files are written to your S3 bucket, make sure they are kept safely and only **authorized** persons can access them.
+Also, **deactivate** the AWS Key.